The Last Command: Illusions and Delusions

 The Last Command can be seen, in part, as a melodrama about the Russian Revolution, with political conflicts translated into private tensions between two men over a woman whose death allows their reconciliation.
 But von Sternberg’s framing of this story turns the film into something else altogether, taking us out of the melodrama to explore the nature of acting and pretense.
 The last line of the movie states: “He was more than a great actor—he was a great man.”
 This distinction points to the director’s ambivalent attitude about the role of actors in the make-believe world of cinema.

-And, as his autobiography makes clear, the director was more than a little ambivalent in his feelings toward his star in this film.
-Nevertheless, this Hollywood encounter between the stylish Austrian-born director and the boisterous German actor was of great consequence for film history: it led to von Sternberg’s legendary collaboration with Jannings on The Blue Angel, shot in Germany in late 1929 and released as the first major German sound film in March 1930.
-(Jannings had returned to Germany in May 1929, when he realized that his accent would be an obstacle in the new era of sound film.
+the fastidious Austrian-born director and the overbearing German actor was of great consequence for film history: it led to von Sternberg’s legendary collaboration with Jannings on The Blue Angel, which began production in Germany in late 1929 and was released as the first major German sound film in April 1930.
+(Jannings had returned to Germany in May 1929, once he realized that his accent would be an obstacle in the new era of sound film.
 He received his Oscar in absentia.)
 The Blue Angel, which launched the career of Marlene Dietrich, follows The Last Command in its exploration of performance (of both the nightclub singer in front of her audience and the teacher in front of his class); it also dramatizes the demise of an old tyrant.
 And once again, the actual shooting of the film turned into a battle of wills between the autocratic director and his equally autocratic actor; both swore never to work with the other again.
 A few years after The Blue Angel, Jannings became part of the flourishing Nazi film industry.
 Von Sternberg returned to Hollywood with his new star, Dietrich, the night that The Blue Angel opened.
-In the early 1930s, he made six stunning films with her in Hollywood that continued the underlying project of The Last Command: to probe the magic and mystery—and perils—of double identities inherent in the very nature of film acting.
+In the early thirties, he made six stunning films with her in Hollywood that continued the underlying project of The Last Command: to probe the magic and mystery—and perils—of double identities inherent in the very nature of film acting.